trulience/public/README.md

 # Trulience ReactJS Sample Code

-In this repository you will find code to embed a Trulience avatar directly into a ReactJS app.
+In this repository, you will find sample code to embed an interactive Trulience avatar directly into a ReactJS app.